CoLRev-Environment/bib-dedupe/docs/index.rst

    # Get the merged_df
    merged_df = merge(records_df)

-For more detailed usage instructions and customization options, refer to the documentation.

 For advanced use cases, it is also possible to complete and customize each step individually